gpdas/cbpae/README.md

 Each robot is contained in a separate process and the robots communicate using inter-process communication (implemented with a centralised communciation manager).

-Originally used with
+The robots are defined as an abstract type for Monte-Carlo simulations

-  * Abstract robot for Monte-Carlo simulations
+Although not included, this abstract class was originally extended to work with
-  * ~Pioneer3-Dx robot simulated in Stage controlled using Player~ (deprecated)
+  * Pioneer3-Dx robot simulated in Stage controlled using Player
-  * ~Physical Pioneer3-Dx robot controlled using Player~ (deprecated)
+  * Physical Pioneer3-Dx robot controlled using Player
-  * ~Physical Pioneer3-Dx robot controlled using ROS~ (deprecated)
+  * Physical Pioneer3-Dx robot controlled using ROS

 A sample input data file for the experiment in `data/testing_inData.dat` (this is a simple text file).